pabloibiza/WiCC/README.md

 # Requirements

 You will need to run the application with root privileges, and using some version of Python 3+.
-Also, you need to have installed all of the tools mentioned in the section *Project insight*.
-If any of the mentioned tools is not installed, the application will ask you to automatically intall it.
+Also, you need to have installed *aircrack-ng suite* and *ifconfig*, the rest of the tools mentioned in the section *Project insight* are optional.
+If any of the mentioned tools is not installed, the application will ask you to automatically install it.
 Of course, as this is a wireless pentesting tool, you will need some wireless card to perform the scans/attacks.
 In case you miss some of these requirements, you won't be able to initiate the tool.

 Also it is highly recommended to use a wireless card that supports both monitor mode and packet injection.
 In case your wireless card doesn't support them, you will be able to execute the attacks but may miss some advanced